Kad3n13/C458/README2.md

 | Diaphragm | Cup-shaped device placed in the cervix with spermicide before sex | Barrier | Female | Unintended pregnancy only | 17% |
 | Male Condom | Thin sheath worn over the penis during sex to block sperm | Barrier | Male | Unintended pregnancy and STDs | 15–18% |
 | Female Condom | Thin pouch inserted into the vagina before sex to block sperm | Barrier | Female | Unintended pregnancy and STDs | 21% |

+<h3>Review: Reversible Methods of Birth Control </h3>
+> Take a moment to review the three types of reversible birth control methods.

+<h3>Hormonal Contraceptives</h3>
+<p>Hormonal contraceptive methods provide hormones to the woman that trick her body into thinking she is pregnant.
+Thus the egg is not released each month.
+It is important to note that hormonal methods do not protect against STIs.
+There are five different methods of delivering the hormones: pill, shot, patch, hormonal ring, and IUD.</p>

+<h3>Barrier Method</h3>
+<p>arrier methods of birth control work by preventing fertilization (the union of the sperm cell and the egg cell).
+The two main barrier methods are condoms (for males and females) and diaphragms (or cervical cap).
+Condoms can protect against STIs and pregnancy, but they have a higher failure rate due to user error.
+Diaphragms must be fitted by a health professional and will have a higher failure rate if the woman gains or loses weight after she is fitted.</p>

+<h3>Fertility Awareness Method (FAM)</h3>
+<p>Fertility awareness is a natural method of birth control that is based on understanding a woman's reproductive cycle.
+Couples use the FAM when they do not want to conceive a child.
+They abstain from intercourse during the fertile days of the month.
+Two common ways to track fertility are the "calendar" method and "basal body temperature" method.</p>

+> Abstience

+> TIP:
+> Generally, the term "abstinence" refers to refraining from any vaginal, oral, and anal sex practice.
+It is the only 100% effective way to avoid pregnancy and STIs.

+# Lesson Summary

+Now that you have completed this lesson, you should be able to identify the factors that influence sexual health, including **sex and gender**, **contraception**, and **harassment**.
+Take a moment to reflect on what you've learned:

+---

+## Key Concepts

+- **Sex vs. Gender:**
+  - The terms **sex**, **gender**, **gender identity**, **sexuality**, **sexual orientation**, and **sexual bias** are **not interchangeable**.
+  - Understanding the differences among these terms is essential for respectful communication and health awareness.

+- **Sexual Harassment & Assault:**
+  - **Sexual harassment** includes unwelcome sexual advances, requests for sexual favors, or any other **verbal or physical harassment of a sexual nature**.
+  - **Sexual assault** implies **intentional sexual contact** toward a person who **does not or cannot give consent**.

+- **Reversible Birth Control Methods:**
+  - These methods can improve sexual health by reducing the risk of **unwanted pregnancies** and some **sexually transmitted infections (STIs)**.
+  - The **three types** of reversible methods are:
+    - **Barrier methods**
+    - **Hormonal methods**
+    - **Fertility awareness**
+  - ⚠️ _Note: Not all methods protect against STIs._

+---

+## Broader Health Concepts

+- **Social Health:**
+  - Achieved through **healthy relationships** and **effective communication**.

+- **Sexual Health (WHO, 2016):**
+  - A **state of physical, emotional, mental, and social well-being** in relation to sexuality.
+  - An individual's **sexual behavior and expression** contributes to their **overall well-being and health**.

+---

+> _“Sexual health is not merely the absence of disease, dysfunction, or infirmity but requires a positive and respectful approach to sexuality and sexual relationships.” — WHO, 2016_